don’t feel like reading all this? here are my top recommendations

 And that’s why I travel with a mosquito net tent.
 I have not one, but two of these, just in case I lose one.
 That’s how important it is to me!

-The mosquito tent for bed use is a brilliant invention and I would not have made it through three years of backpacking across Africa and Asia without one (two, in my case – I lost mine, got another, and found the first one!)
+The free-standing mosquito net tent for bed use is a brilliant invention, and I would not have made it through three years of backpacking across Africa and Asia without one (two, in my case – I lost mine, got another, and found the first one!)

 This is basically a tent, but – with a few notable exceptions like the Kamp-Rite Insect Protection System – it has mosquito netting fabric rather than the waterproof cover you’d usually expect in a normal camping tent.

 The bug net tent is for women willing to spend a bit more for a more insect-proof product – and for those heading off into areas that are more remote or where mosquito tents or nets may not be easily available.
-Whereas I didn’t have much use for mine in South Africa, I could not have made it through Mozambique, Zimbabwe and Malawi without this kind of protection (I would have been eaten alive and certainly sleep deprived).
+While I didn’t have much use for mine on my South Africa vacation, I could not have made it through Mozambique, Zimbabwe, and Malawi without this kind of protection (I would have been eaten alive and certainly sleep-deprived).

 A good pop-up mosquito tent will also keep out most other creepy crawlies and that, to me, is a huge benefit, especially if you’re in a rural area.
-If you’re health conscious or even a bit squeamish, this tent will give you total peace of mind.
+If you’re health conscious or even a bit squeamish, this tent is one of the best mosquito nets for traveling.

 Mosquito tent pros